Yannick Ngakoue Is Coming for Your Quarterback

 Then Meadow headed to Morgan State, Ngakoue to Maryland, and they never saw each other again.

 During preseason training, in August 2014, Meadow died of heatstroke.
-According to a lawsuit filed by the family, Meadow's temperature had reached 106.6 degrees by the time he reached the hospital.
-He suffered from liver failure, kidney failure, brain damage and, after one final seizure, was gone at only 18 years old.
+According to a lawsuit filed by the family, Meadow's temperature had hit 106.6 degrees by the time he reached the hospital.
+He suffered from liver failure, kidney failure and brain damage and, after one final seizure, was gone at only 18 years old.
 The news hit Ngakoue hard.
 As Abdul-Rahim explains, it was especially traumatic for Ngakoue because he was such an introvert then.
 Abdul-Rahim worried Ngakoue might release his pent-up emotions the wrong way.

 He didn't.